hikoworks/hikolang/README.md

 [![License](https://img.shields.io/github/license/hikoworks/hikolang.svg)](https://github.com/hikoworks/hikolang/blob/main/LICENSE)
 [![Coverage](https://codecov.io/github/hikoworks/hikolang/graph/badge.svg?token=P95N8UFH1D)](https://codecov.io/github/hikoworks/hikolang)

+Hikolang is a systems programming language built around the idea that correctness, expressiveness, and low-level control do not have to be competing goals.

+Its central idea is to make information that is normally implicit in systems programs explicit to the compiler, while still allowing programs to extend and refine that information themselves.

+Rather than relying solely on conventions, runtime checks, or programmer discipline, hikolang allows the compiler to reason about properties that are traditionally left implicit, without taking control away from the programmer.

-hikolang is a systems programming language built around the idea that correctness, expressiveness, and low-level control do not have to be competing goals.
-It provides explicit mechanisms for handling errors, integer safety, effects, memory, units, and compile-time computation, while keeping the resulting programs suitable for systems-level development.
+The language provides explicit mechanisms for handling errors, integer safety, effects, memory, units, and compile-time computation, while keeping the resulting programs suitable for systems-level development.

 The language moves several traditionally separate concerns into the type system and compilation process.
 Integer ranges can be tracked statically, units participate in dimensional analysis, effects can be constrained, and contracts can describe the assumptions made by functions.
-At the same time, compile-time evaluation and reflection are treated as fundamental language features rather than separate metaprogramming facilities.
+Compile-time evaluation and reflection are treated as fundamental language features rather than as separate metaprogramming facilities.

+Hikolang programs are compiled as a whole rather than as independently compiled libraries.
+Declarations and extensions therefore become part of the compilation environment at their point of definition, allowing syntax, types, effects, errors, units, and other language constructs to be extended throughout the program.

-hikolang also deliberately keeps the language extensible.
-Operators, units, effects, errors, metatypes, and even parts of the type system can be extended from within the language itself.
-A dedicated elaboration phase bridges compile-time and runtime, allowing code to participate in compilation without making compile-time behavior indistinguishable from runtime behavior.
+A dedicated elaboration phase bridges compile-time and runtime.
+Code can therefore participate directly in compilation without making compile-time behavior indistinguishable from runtime behavior.

-The result is a language designed for programs where the details
-matter: programs that need predictable execution, explicit failure modes, efficient representations, and strong compile-time guarantees, without giving up the ability to express higher-level abstractions.
+The result is a language designed for programs where explicit guarantees and predictable behavior matter: programs that require explicit failure modes, efficient representations, and strong compile-time reasoning, without giving up the ability to express higher-level abstractions.

 Features: